-The enzymatic specificity of the AAD-1 protein has been characterised (Wright et al., 2010).
+The enzymatic specificity of the AAD-1 protein has been characterised (Wright et al. 2010).
 AAD-1 is able to inactivate the phenoxy herbicide 2,4-D but additionally it has a sufficiently broad substrate spectrum to deactivate other herbicides that act via an entirely different mode of action (i.e. the 'fop' herbicides).

-The AAD-1 protein can facilitate metabolic detoxification of 2,4-D to 2,4-dichlorophenol (DCP) (refer to Figure 6).
-In addition, AAD-1 can degrade the R-enantiomers of the chiral phenoxy auxins, achiral phenoxy auxins and aryloxyphenoxypropionates (AOPPs) such as quizalofop-P-ethyl to an inactive phenol (refer to Figure 7).
+The AAD-1 protein facilitates metabolic detoxification of 2,4-D to 2,4-dichlorophenol (DCP) (refer to Figure 6) by side-chain degradation.
+Such degradation has been observed in many conventional plants (IPCS 1984) albeit to a limited degree not necessarily associated with tolerance to 2,4-D.

+In addition, AAD-1 facilitates degradation of the R-enantiomers of the chiral phenoxy auxins, achiral phenoxy auxins and aryloxyphenoxypropionates (AOPPs) such as quizalofop-P-ethyl to an inactive phenol (refer to Figure 7).
 In this instance, the first major product in the metabolic pathway is quizalofop-P-acid (refer to Section 5).
+This general pathway of metabolism is also the same as that occurring in conventional plants that are sprayed with quizalofop-P-ethyl (EPA 1997; EFSA 2008) but, as for the 2,4-D degradation pathway, this is not necessarily linked to herbicide tolerance.